 Was the heyday of newspaper advertising a Faustian pact made in the heady days of the twentieth century?
-After all, booming display and classified revenues swelled the profits of daily newspapers but also wrecked their relationships with readers who became mere statistics with which to sell even more advertising.
-Readers (sometimes attracted as much by classified jobs ads as by journalism) became less important than advertisers who pumped in two-thirds of the revenue and often 100% of the profit.
+Booming display and classified revenues swelled the profits of daily newspapers but also wrecked their relationships with readers who became mere statistics with which to sell even more advertising.
+Readers (sometimes attracted to newspapers as much by classified jobs ads as by the journalism) became less important than advertisers who pumped in two-thirds of the revenue and often 100% of the profit.
 Buoyant papers added lifestyle magazines and supplements stuffed with advertising.
 Now, that business model has been shattered by the monumental loss of revenue and copy sales.
 The deal with the devil has come undone.

 Too scared to change

 But the collapse has not galvanised daily newspapers.
 Far from it.
 Although the staffing is out of whack, many executives cannot stomach the high costs, write-offs and disruption of much-needed rationalisation.
 And their new digital businesses are frequently constrained (and kept unprofitable) by the self-defeating fear of cannibalising print.
 As if that isn’t enough, there is the familiar mis-match of newspaper veterans trying vainly to create text-heavy digital services for a video-first generation.

 Whether they like it or not, these bloated news brands must learn to forget about the advertising that – coupled with copy sales – had made them so powerful and profitable.
 Media will never again have two strong revenue streams and, if daily newspapers don’t get back to focusing on readers, they won’t even have one.